Code-the-Dream-School/node-essentials/assignments/assignment5-sqlintro.md

 ### 4. Test Using Postman

 Make sure all operations work as before.
+They are:

+- register
+- logon
+- create task
+- show task
+- list tasks
+- update task
+- delete task
+- logoff
+- health check

+Further, test to make sure that a user can't show, update, or delete a task that belongs to a different user.

 ### 5. Run the TDD